cedricwalter/cedricwalter.github.io/_posts/2005-08-03-installing-a-neo-geo-emulator-under-linux.md

 Finding the rpm for SuSe 9.3 is quite easy if You know <http://rpm.pbone.net> The GnGeo specific page [is here](http://rpm.pbone.net/index.php3/stat/4/idpl/2055456/com/gngeo-0.6.5-2.beta.i586.rpm.html).

-You need to unzip the NeoGeo romset in<span style="font-style: italic;"> /usr/share/gngeo in order to make it work.
+You need to unzip the NeoGeo romset in /usr/share/gngeo in order to make it work.
 You will have to google a little bit, search for “neogeo bios rom” or download them at [Spooman homepage](http://spoonman.roarvgm.com/neogeo/neo-geo_emulation.htm) or use emule (P2P).
-Copy <span style="font-style: italic;">NEO-GEO.ROM, ng-lo.rom, ng-sfix.rom and <span style="font-style: italic;">ng-sm1.rom to<span style="font-style: italic;"> /usr/share/gngeo as<span style="font-style: italic;"> root.
+Copy NEO-GEO.ROM, ng-lo.rom, ng-sfix.rom and ng-sm1.rom to /usr/share/gngeo as root.

 GnGeo 0.6.5.2 now has an experimental gui.
 You will find a menu entry in KDE/System/GnGeo.
-Please see the <span style="font-style: italic;">/usr/share/doc/packages/gngeo/sample\_gngeorc for more information on how to use NeoRageX style Hotkeys.
+Please see the /usr/share/doc/packages/gngeo/sample\_gngeorc for more information on how to use NeoRageX style Hotkeys.